Local Installation

 The following steps guide you through this process of setting up vBase Python SDK in your local environment:

-Please access the vBase App, sign-up, and retrieve the API Key from your user profile if you wish to have the simplest experience.
+Please , sign-up, and retrieve the API Key from your user profile if you wish to have the simplest experience.
 The API key is needed to access the forwarder API service.
 This service simplifies commitment and validation operations but is not required for interacting with vBase.

 Create the directory where you want to clone vBase repositories and switch to this directory by running: